shallomkanyori/alx-higher_level_programming/0x00-python-hello_world/README.md

 **Task 5: Print string.**
 Completer some source code in order to print 3 times a string stored in the variable `str`, followed by a new line, followed by its first 9 characters, followed by a new line.
 You are not allowed to use any loops or conditional statement.
 Your program should be maximum 5 lines long.

+**Task 6: Play with strings.**
+Complete some source code to print `Welcome to Holberton School!`.
+You are not allowed to use any loops or conditional statements.
+You have to use the variables `str1` and `str2` in your new line of code.
+Your program should be exactly 5 lines long.